Azure-Samples/selenium-grid-aks-keda/README.md

 This sample shows how to create an Azure Kubernetes Service optimised to work with Selenium Grid for node autoscaling.
 Dedicated browser node pools will scale up from zero instances using KEDA (Kubernetes Event-driven Autoscaling) which monitors the Selenium test queue.

-`This sample is currently a work in progress`

 ## Features

 This project framework provides the following features: